Modern Slavery and Human Trafficking Statement

 Our HR policies are regularly reviewed to ensure they are compliant with relevant legislation and reflect best practice, including mitigating the potential risk of modern slavery and human trafficking in employment or within our supply chain.

 At Open GI, we strive to create an environment of openness and transparency, and we want our employees to feel comfortable raising any concerns or issues they may have.
-To further this commitment, we have a Speak Up (whistleblowing) policy in place, which includes a dedicated email address and an anonymous hotline.
+To further this commitment, we have a Speak-Up (whistleblowing) policy in place, which includes a dedicated email address and an anonymous hotline.
 This provides an additional avenue for employees to report any modern slavery or human trafficking concerns related to Open GI’s direct activities or those of its supply chain.
+During the last financial year, there were no reports made via our Speak Up process.

 Charlie Ralph Signature - Chief Financial Officer